 If you or a loved one aren't into digital playlists for your country songs, you can pick up a physical CD, record, or tape from an online marketplace like Amazon.

-Although the Dixie Chicks were very politically outspoken and vilified for their remarks at one point, they have begun to make a comeback with songs like “Lullaby.”
+Although The Chicks were very politically outspoken and vilified for their remarks at one point, they have begun to make a comeback with songs like “Lullaby.”

 28. "Who You’d Be Today" by Kenney Chesney